pvCNN: Privacy-Preserving and Verifiable Convolutional Neural Network Testing: INTRODUCTION

 \wjs{To satisfy the three requirements, we populate our designs by strategically integrating fully homomorphic encryption (FHE), zero-knowledge Succinct Non-interactive ARgument of Knowledge (zk-SNARK) and an idea of collaborative inference~\cite{he2019model, ryffel2019partially}.
 We adopt zk-SNARK-based proof systems, mainly due to that the class of proof technique supports many properties like public delegatability and public verifiability which suit our scenario involving multiple distrustful entities.} To summarize, our designs include three components: (1) privacy-preserving CNN testing based on an FHE algorithm and collaborative inference, (2) generating zk-SNARK proofs for the above privacy-preserving CNN testing, with an emphasis on proposing a new quadratic matrix programs (QMP)-based zk-SNARK for proving 2-D convolutional relations, and (3) enabling zk-SNARK proof aggregation for verifying multiple proofs in a batch manner.\looseness=-1

-Firstly, we start by letting a developer locally run the CNN testing process over the FHE-protected test data from every tester.
-While FHE can provide stronger data confidentiality, compared to other secure computing techniques, such as secure multi-party computation and differential privacy~\cite{aono2017privacy}, the straightforward adoption is computation-expensive, nearly 4 to 5 orders slower than computing on plaintext data.
-Moreover, proving overhead on encrypted data (in ring field $\mathcal{R}_q$) and encoded CNN parameters (in ring field $\mathcal{R}_t$) is unaffordable and impractical.
-We hence find a middle point by introducing a strategy of collaborative inference, so as to balance privacy and efficiency.
-Particularly, the CNN developer can split his CNN model into two parts: one is private, called \textsf{PriorNet}, and another one is less private, called \textsf{LaterNet}.
-Then, the developer can locally evaluate \textsf{PriorNet} on the FHE-protected test data, and delegate \textsf{LaterNet} to the computation-powerful cloud for accomplishing the subsequent computation by feeding it with the plaintext outputs of \textsf{PriorNet}.
-Next, due to that the plaintext outputs of \textsf{PriorNet} might be susceptible to model inversion attacks~\cite{he2019model} by a malicious cloud, \wjs{an off-the-shelf and generic adversarial training strategy~\cite{ryffel2019partially} is able to protect the \textsf{PriorNet}'s outputs against the attacks.}
+\wjsSec{Firstly, we start by letting a developer locally run the CNN testing process over the FHE-protected test data from every tester.
+Our starting point is to enable performing the whole CNN testing processing over ciphertext domain.
+While FHE can provide stronger data confidentiality, compared to other secure computing techniques, such as secure multi-party computation and differential privacy~\cite{aono2017privacy}, the straightforward adoption is computation-expensive, nearly 4 to 5 orders slower than computing on unencrypted data.
+Moreover, proving overhead on encrypted data (in ring field $\mathcal{R}_q$) and encoded CNN parameters (in ring field $\mathcal{R}_t$) becomes unaffordable, compared to generating proofs over plaintext domain.
+We hence find a middle point for balancing privacy and efficiency, by introducing a collaborative inference strategy, and thereby making partial testing process run on ciphertext domain.} Particularly, the CNN developer can split his CNN model into two parts: one is private, called \textsf{PriorNet}, and another one is less private, called \textsf{LaterNet}.
+Then, the developer can locally evaluate \textsf{PriorNet} on the FHE-protected test data, and delegate \textsf{LaterNet} to a computation-powerful server for accomplishing the subsequent computation by feeding it with the plaintext outputs of \textsf{PriorNet}.
+Next, due to that the plaintext outputs of \textsf{PriorNet} might be susceptible to model inversion attacks~\cite{he2019model} by the malicious server, \wjs{an off-the-shelf and generic adversarial training strategy~\cite{ryffel2019partially} is able to protect the \textsf{PriorNet}'s outputs against the attacks.}

 The second step is to prove the correctness of the above splitting CNN testing on FHE-encrypted test data (\wjs{\emph{i.e.}, polynomial ring elements}).
 We concretely adopt a proving roadmap recently proposed by Fiore \emph{et al.}\cite{fiore2020boosting}, in which \textsf{Step~1} is to prove the simultaneous evaluation of multiple polynomial ring elements in the same randomly selected point (for \textsf{PriorNet}), and \textsf{Step~2} is to prove the satisfiability of quadratic arithmetic program (QAP)-based arithmetic circuits (for \textsf{PriorNet} and \textsf{LaterNet}) whose inputs and outputs are committed.